 We will take further steps to improve the P/B ratio in response to requests from the Tokyo Stock Exchange to achieve management that is conscious of cost of capital and stock price.
-Firstly, regarding the Group's growth strategies, through communication with stakeholders including investors and shareholders, we aim to deepen their understanding of the Group's business development and future prospects by further enhancing disclosures and promoting constructive dialogues Group governance, including overseas, to further enhance corporate governance and increase corporate value.

-through various media including integrated reports, as well as through financial results briefings and online seminars.
+Firstly, regarding the Group's growth strategies, through communication with stakeholders including investors and shareholders, we aim to deepen their understanding of the Group's business development and future prospects by further enhancing disclosures and promoting constructive dialogues through various media including integrated reports, as well as through financial results briefings and online seminars.